 Microsoft didn’t build 66 separate MCP servers like AWS.
 They didn’t build 18 managed endpoints like Google Cloud.
-They built one server — the Azure MCP Server — that covers 47+ Azure services through a single binary.
-Then they built it into Visual Studio 2026.
-Then they shipped a dozen more specialized servers for everything else: DevOps, Fabric, M365, Dataverse, and more.
+They built one server — the Azure MCP Server — that covers 57 Azure services through 276 tools.
+Then they built it into Visual Studio 2026 and Visual Studio 2022.
+Then they shipped a dozen more specialized servers for everything else: DevOps, Fabric, M365, Dataverse, Microsoft Learn, and more.

-The microsoft/mcp monorepo (2,800 stars, 429 forks) is the hub.
+The microsoft/mcp monorepo (3,084 stars, 473 forks) is the hub.
 But the strategy is unmistakably enterprise: Entra ID authentication, RBAC authorization, tool annotations for destructive operations, elicitation prompts for sensitive data.
 This is MCP designed for organizations, not hobbyists.
+Part of our Cloud & Infrastructure MCP category.

 What It Is